MarkHershey/docs/docs/index.md

     **Hey there** :fontawesome-regular-laugh-wink:

-    This is a personal documentation space.
+    This is just an insignificant documentation space for personal reference.
-    Feel free to look around.

     ---